Food Safety

 In the context of food safety training, the industry could use similar software to create customized learning experiences that identify knowledge gaps, provide real-time feedback, and recommend certain modules, quizzes, or scenarios based on each person’s unique strengths and weaknesses.

 Food safety regulations and best practices are constantly changing.
-Since AI can quickly process a lot of data, it can help keep you and your team stay up-to-date on the latest guidelines.
+Since AI can quickly process a lot of data, it can help you and your team stay up-to-date on the latest guidelines.

 Technologists at Casetext, Inc., a legal AI company, have built integrations that track and communicate the latest case law and regulatory changes to their users.